himmAllRight/himmAllRight-source/content/notes/server-transition-plan.md

 and fully ensure I know what to do for that task, and optionally write something down about it.

+## Pre Planning

 ### Host

 The host system needs a few things it needs to support.
 Most are broken down into the other categories below, but some are specific to the Host, which will be here.

 **Checklist**: